 The master emphasizes interdisciplinary analytical tools and hands-on training workshops as essential to understanding and performing in the field of regulation, compliance, corporate finance and asset management.

 It is built on a case study approach that is further enriched by the experience and the diversity of the cohort.
-A high level of interaction is fostered by the small size of the class (the program enrolls 25 to 30 students a year).
+A high level of interaction is fostered by the small size of the class.

 Structure and Curriculum